iprnq9/msat-jekyll/index.md

 ### Welcome

-We are a research team from Missouri University of Science and Technology that designs, builds, and tests satellites for research.
-We are made up of undergraduate and graduate students and professors that have experience in the fields of Aerospace, Mechanical, Electrical, Computer, and Chemical Engineering.
+M-SAT (Missouri S&T Satellite Research Team) is a research group located at Missouri S&T. M-SAT is dedicated to designing, building, and flying small satellites.
+While it serves as the space-oriented senior design, it is also made up of graduate and undergraduates students of all majors.
+There are currently two primary missions that are being undertaken by the team: MR & MRS SAT with Nanosat-8 and APEX with Nanosat-9.
+The team is also working on other cubesat missions, and supports the Miners in Space team’s efforts.
+M-SAT operates out of the SSE lab in Toomey 315.